ikrs/ProGit/README.md

 *.[oa] -> ignore any file ending in ".o" or ".a"
 *~ -> ignore all files whose names end with a tilde, which is used by many text editors to mark temp files

 		Example .gitignore file
 		*.a -> ignore all .a files
 		!lib.a -> but do track lib.a, even though you're ignoring .a files above /TODO -> only ignore the TODO file in the current directory,not subdir/TODO build/ -> ignore all files in the build/ directory doc/*.txt -> ignore doc/notes.txt, but not doc/server/arch.txt doc/**/*.pdf -> ignore all.pdf files in the doc/ directory any any of its subdirectories

 GitHub maintains a fairly comprehensive list of good .gitignore file examples for dozens of projects and languages at https://github.com/github/gitignore if you want a starting point for your project.

+git diff
+- shows you the exact lines added and removed, while git status shows only file names witch contain changes